AdobeDocs/workfront.en/help/product-announcements/betas/android-search-beta.md

 If you would like to join the beta testing and experience our new great features, please sign up [here](https://play.google.com/store/apps/details?id=com.workfront.android.aware.beta).

-After you are signed up, you can access the `Workfront` mobile app beta version in Google Play, just like you download or update the final versions.
+After you are&nbsp;signed up, you can access the Workfront mobile app beta version in Google Play, just like you download or update the final versions.

 For the purpose of this beta program, the&nbsp;Mobile Beta release is limited to Android users only.
 This means that you’ll need a google account (@gmail.com) or a google apps account to download the beta app.